KALALOCH BEACH

 Systems Specialist

 Cathie Wier was inspired to join JCF as a volunteer after a discussion with Sioban about JCF’s role in enhancing our community’s safety net and systemic social change.
 Cathie was a software engineer, software trainer, and tool builder for 30 years.
-At JCF she works behind the scenes to help the team with technology.
+At JCF she works behind the scenes to help the team with technology and special projects.
 Cathie is an avid hiker, backpacker, and fiber artist.

 ABOUT JCF